At What Level Should One Cluster Standard Errors in Paired and Small-Strata Experiments?: Simulations Using Real Data

-Table \ref{tab:size} shows the estimated sizes of the four $t$-tests.
-The sizes of the $t$-tests using pair-clustered standard errors are close to 5\%, irrespective of whether pair fixed effects are included in the regression.
-On the other hand, when standard errors are clustered at the village level and pair fixed effects are included, the size of the $t$-test is 17\%, very close to the 16.5\% level predicted by point \ref{th:asym_p3} of Theorem \ref{th:asym}.
-Finally, the size of the $t$-test with village-clustered standard errors without fixed effects is equal to 1.3\%.
-In this application, this $t$-test is very conservative.

-The fourth column of the table shows that we obtain similar results if we use a random sample of 20 of the 81 pairs.
-With less than 20 pairs, standard errors clustered at the pair level become liberal.
+Column (1) of Panel A of Table \ref{tab:size} shows the results using the authors' actual data set, with 81 pairs and villages' actual number of villagers.
+The error rates of the $t$-tests using pair-clustered variance estimators (PCVEs) are close to 5\%, irrespective of whether pair fixed effects are included in the regression.
+On the other hand, when the unit-clustered variance estimator (UCVE) is used with pair fixed effects, the error rate of the $t$-test is equal to 17.4\%, very close to the 16.5\% error rate predicted by Point \ref{th:asym_p3} of Theorem \ref{th:asym}.
+Finally, the error rate of the $t$-test with the UCVE and no pair fixed effects is equal to 1.4\%, well below 5\%.
+Columns (2), (3), and (4) show that we obtain similar results if we use a random sample of 40, 30, and 20 pairs.
+With fewer than 20 pairs, the PCVE becomes downward-biased.
 One may then have to use randomization inference tests.

-Similarly, in a small-strata experiment with too few strata to cluster at that level, one could use randomization inference, or the variance estimator proposed in Section 9.5.1 of \cite{imbens2015causal}, provided each stratum has at least two treated and two control units.
+Panel B (resp.
+C) of Table \ref{tab:size} shows the error rates of the four $t$-tests, in a data set where villages all have 20 (resp.
+10) villagers.
+In each village, the villagers are a random sample from the village's population, that does not vary across simulations.\footnote{Some villages have fewer than 20 villagers.
+For a village with, for example, 13 villagers, we draw 7 villagers from the village's population and add them to the original villagers.} Results are similar to Panel A.